grousewood-games/solforge/docs/rules.md

 Available choices will be highlighted in green rectangles, or be presented on the red button in the middle-right of the board.
 Left click your mouse over what your heart desires.
 A red rectangle indicates you can Cancel the current action.

-Any card can be right clicked to view the details -- the card text and all levels for the card.
-Click anywhere on this view to dismiss it.
+Any card can be right clicked to [view the details](#card-details-view) -- the card text and all levels for the card.

 **On a touch screen**, tap the :information_source: icon in the lower right.
 This will switch to card details mode.
 Now any tap on a card will show the card details.
 To get back to the normal "action" mode, tap the :point_up_2: icon in the lower right.